raganwald/raganwald.github.com/index.md

 ### introduction

 I am a technical product leader whose passion is collaboration to make something wonderful.
 I am available for work, and this is not my first rodeo: I know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."
+Together.

 I am strongest in a role that is ⅔ Staff+ Engineer and ⅓ Technical Product Manager, freeing up full-time product management to focus on customer-facing activities, market analysis, strategy, and GTM execution.
 I have been most effective in this role working within an independent new product group and several rapidly iterating startups.